Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity

 A total of 17 participants were enrolled in 2021, which serves as the baseline demographic profile for this longitudinal study.
-The sample included 7 men and 10 women, aged 19–34 ($M=26.3$, $SD=4.37$), all of East Asian (Mongoloid) descent.
+The sample included 7 men and 10 women, aged 19--34 ($M=26.3$, $SD=4.37$).
+All participants identified as East Asian.
 Participants generally had high educational backgrounds (6 postgraduate, 10 undergraduate, 1 high school).
 Eleven ($N=11$) participants identified as professional digital painters (employed in game studios, publishing houses, or design firms), and six ($N=6$) as hobbyists.
 Their creative domains included game art, commercial illustration, concept design, anime and graphic novels, and graphic design.

-Attrition across the five-year period remained within an acceptable range: all 17 participants took part in 2021; 1 participant dropped out in 2022; 2 in 2023; 3 in 2024; and 3 in 2025.
-Table~\ref{tab:participants} summarizes the baseline demographics and annual attendance, while Table~\ref{tab:participants_full} provides detailed information about participants’ creative domains, client types, and professional status across the five study waves.
-This study was reviewed and approved by the ethics review board of [Anonymous University].
-Each participant received ¥40 per year (¥200 total across five years) as compensation for completing the annual survey and interview.
+Attrition remained modest across the five-year study.
+All 17 participants completed the first wave in 2021.
+Fifteen participants participated in 2022, fourteen in 2023, and thirteen participants completed both the 2024 and 2025 waves.
+Table 1 summarizes the baseline demographics and annual participation, while Table 3 provides detailed information about participants’ creative domains, client types, and professional status across the five study waves.